First-Peoples-Cultural-Council/fv-be/.github/pull_request_template.md

 - [ ] Tests have been updated / created if applicable
 - [ ] Admin Panel has been updated if models have been added or modified
 - [ ] Migrations have been updated and committed if applicable
-- [ ] Team Postman workspace has been updated if applicable
+- [ ] Insomnia workspace has been updated if applicable

 ### Reviewers Should Do The Following:
 - [ ] Review the code changes here